splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

    ``A = data('cpu.idle'.publish(label='CPU idle')``

-then the labels are displayed on the right side of the screen in the SignalFlow tab.
+then the labels are displayed on the right side of the screen on the SignalFlow tab.
 For a label to be displayed, the ``data`` block must include a ``publish`` block.